sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 4. kitchen: cooks a pizza
 5. delivery: delivers the pizza

-In order to send the data to your backend you can use a `webhook` step.
+In order to send the data to your backend, you can use a `webhook` step.
 Its purpose is simple, execute an HTTP command described in the `data-source` property and display the provided **message** once that is complete.

 Here is what the `step-webhook` code snippet generates: